Zomato/compose-sushi/blog/SUSHI_DESIGN_SYSTEM_BLOG.md

 ## 🥢 Why Sushi?

 - **Multiplatform First:** Write once, run everywhere Compose runs (Android, iOS, Desktop, Web, and more).
-- **Production Proven:** Sushi powers Zomato, handling millions of users daily.
+- **Production Proven:** Sushi powers Zomato, serving millions of users daily (currently being used on Android).
-- **Composable & Extensible:** Built on Jetpack Compose idioms, with a focus on flexibility and customizability.
+- **Composable & Extensible:** Built on Jetpack Compose idioms, with a focus on flexibility and customizability at its core.
 - **Beautiful by Default:** Carefully crafted color schemes, typography, and components.
-- **Open Source:** Now available for everyone! 🎉
+- **Open Source:** Open, accessible and available for everyone! 🎉

 ---